 These classifications are important because they correlate with network costing models for most cloud providers.
 To see more detail on these metric classifications, you can view pod logs with the following command:

 kubectl logs kubecost-network-costs-<pod-identifier> -n kubecost

-This will show you top source and destination IP addresses and bytes transferred on the node where this pod is running.
+This will show you the top source and destination IP addresses and bytes transferred on the node where this Pod is running.
 To disable logs, you can set the helm value

 For traffic routed to addresses outside of your cluster but inside your VPC, Kubecost supports the ability to directly classify network traffic to a particular IP address or CIDR block.
 This feature can be configured in your values.yaml under

 networkCosts.config.
 Classifications are defined as follows:

 - In-zone: A list of destination addresses/ranges that will be classified as an in-zone traffic, which is free for most providers.

 - In-region: A list of addresses/ranges that will be classified as the same region between source and destinations but different zones.